womogenes/spotify-final/site/writing.md

 ![](images/correlationmatrix2.png)

-It makes sense that the highest values occur towards the top and the left of the matrix, since artists are sorted with respect to metrics of playlist inclusion and, broadly speaking, the total artist interaction score increases the more an artist is included in a playlist. however, the fact that the top left corner still contains the highest values indicates that popular artists are still more frequently put in playlists with other popular artists.
+It makes sense that the highest values occur towards the top and the left of the matrix, since artists are sorted with respect to metrics of playlist inclusion and, broadly speaking, the total artist interaction score increases the more an artist is included in a playlist.
+However, the fact that the top left corner still contains the highest values indicates that popular artists are still more frequently put in playlists with other popular artists.
+Furthermore, the moderately high values along the top and left edges of the matrix indicate that even smaller artists appear with large artists more than they do with other small artists.

 ## PCA (Principal Component Analysis)